 Tip 3: Use budget-friendly labels to organize containers.

 When creating an organizational system, the goal is to add simplicity back into your life.
 We recommend clearly labeling all containers so that everyone is on the same page with the new method and understands where items go.
 These are the labels we use and are budget friendly.
 Also, fun fact, did you know that when you get rid of original packaging and put the items in bags or smaller containers, you actually save space on shelves?
 Those containers aren’t just attractive, they are purposeful!

-However you decide to organize your pantry on a budget, we’d love to see!
-Once you’ve implemented these tips into your pantry, tag me on Facebook or Instagram @joorganizing If you have any questions, feel free to email me with pictures of your pantry at firstname.lastname@example.org and I can assist you better.
+However you decide to organize your pantry on a budget, I'd love to see it!
+Once you’ve implemented these tips into your pantry, tag me on Facebook or Instagram @joorganizing so that I can see it.
+If you have any questions, feel free to email me with pictures of your pantry at firstname.lastname@example.org and I can assist you better.